awantoch/beemflow/README.md

 • **Merge into your runtime config**
   Copy the JSON object under `"mcp_servers"` in `flow.config.json` (or `runtime.config.json`).
+  BeemFlow will automatically merge the main config and any curated config from `mcp_servers/<host>.json` for each MCP server.

 • **Set environment variables**
   Ensure any `required_env` keys (e.g. `MY_MCP_KEY`) are in your shell or a `.env`.